-Chicago, April 7 .- Following by only few hours a vicious attack by union ickets on two employes of the Art Bedstead company, the plant of that concern at Thirty-seventh place and Rockwell street, has been ravaged by fire.
+Chicago, April 7 .- Following by only few hours a vicious attack by union pickets on two employes of the Art Bedstead company, the plant of that concern at Thirty-seventh place concern at Thirty-seventh place and Rockwell street, has been ravaged by fire.
 The flames wrecked the entire south half of the plant and caused a loss estimated at \$100,000.
 A score of families living in cottages along the two streets were driven out, though their homes were not damaged.
-For four weeks a strike has been on at the plant, and non-union workmen frequently have been harrassed by pick- The blaze started with a series of ex-The blaze started with a series of ex-plosions in the shellae department.
-The first blast hurled, Watchmen George Hardy and Matthew Grinalk across a room adjoining the shellae department, estimate burdles both painfully bruising both.
-A few hours before the fire started a dozen men who had been watching the plant, attacked Peter and Problus Andrews, brothers, who are employed by the concern.
-Both men were knocked down, kicked and beaten, and were unconscious wher the police arrived.
-The assailants scaped.
+For four weeks a strike has been on at the plant, and non-union workmen frequently have been harrassed by pick-The blaze started with a series of explosions in the shellac department.
+The first blast hurled, Watchmen George Hardy and Matthew Grinalk across a room adjoining the shellac department. painfully bruising both.
+A few hours before the fire started a dozen men who had been watching the plant, attacked Peter and Probius Andrews, brothers, who are employed Both men were knocked down, kicked and beaten, and were unconscious when the police arrived.
+The assailants escaped.
 Standard Screw Co.
 Capital.

-Trenton, N. J., April 7.-The Standar I Screw company has filed a certificate in the office of the eccretary of state in-creasing its capital stock from \$1,500,-600 to \$4,500,000.
-Albert W. Gifford is president and George Thrail secretary of the company. of the company.
+Trenton, N. J., April 7 .- The Standard Screw company has filed a certificate in the office of the secretary of state increasing its capital stock from \$1,500,-600 to \$4,500,000.
+Albert W. Gifford is president and George Thrall secretary of the company of the company.
 JACQUES FAURE'S BALLOON.